The Genius 8000 included in this comparison has been improved upon. The new model is called the Genius X. It is, for most a better purchase.

 I would actually buy either of these brushes.

-The DiamondClean certainly wins for the styling and battery life and I think regular travellers will be more appreciative of what the DiamondClean offers here.
+The DiamondClean certainly wins for the styling and battery life and I think regular travelers will be more appreciative of what the DiamondClean offers here.

 But, my first choice would the Oral-B Genius 8000.